 - Improving scripts when agents have challenging objections.

-- Improving calling patterns – warm leads first and cold leads are second priority.
+- Improving calling patterns – warm leads are first and cold leads are second priority.

 - Improving training density at agent’s schedule.